kalra19/Flask-PostgreSQL/README.md

-# Flask-PostgreSQL-SQLALchemy
+# Flask PostgreSQL SQLALchemy
-This POC is implementted using Python Flask and datatbase used in MongoDB.
-This POC is implemented for POST and GET request.
-The Json File for Course is "CourseDetails.json" and for Student is "Student.json".
+This POC is implementted using Python Flask and datatbase used in PostgreSQL.
+This POC is implemented to perform Select, Insert, Update and Delete Operation in Employee table created in PostgreSQL Database.